-12. Settlement Monitoring Plan
+11. Settlement Monitoring Plan

 A Settlement Monitoring Plan (SMP) for consolidation settlement due to placement of fill must be submitted to the Council prior to commencement of earthworks onsite.
-The SMP must be prepared by a suitably qualified geotechnical engineering professional.
-Any proposed amendment to the SMP must also be submitted to the Council for certification.
-The SMP must include, as a minimum, the following information:
+The SMP shall be prepared by a suitably qualified geotechnical engineering professional.
+Any proposed amendment to the SMP shall also be submitted to the Council.
+The SMP shall include, as a minimum, the following information: